Anyone who has worked in a high-pressure job will have made a mistake at some point in their career.

-If he had also shouted at me, I’m not quite sure how I would have reacted.
-I probably would have burst into tears which wouldn’t have helped the situation at all or my reputation, come to think of it!
-Although I had managed to get the tickets and everyone was happy (of course the extortionate tickets were better than the original ones!)
+I’m unsure how I would have reacted if he had also shouted at me.
+I probably would have burst into tears which wouldn’t have helped the situation or my reputation, come to think of it!
+Although I managed to get the tickets, everyone was happy (of course, the extortionate tickets were better than the original ones!)
 I was very much aware that I had made a colossal mistake.

 I retraced my steps and realised I hadn’t remembered to add the Executive’s name to the spreadsheet once I had confirmed the tickets with him, which meant that when the other Executive requested the tickets, I thought they were still available.
 A simple mistake to make but not something I would usually do.
-I couldn’t even blame anyone else, this was my mistake, and I didn’t have any excuses.
+I couldn’t even blame anyone else, this was my mistake, and I had no excuses.

 So how did I get my confidence back?

-First of all, this all happened on a Friday, so I went out with some supportive friends and got very drunk that night.
-Over the weekend, I put my mistake into a little more perspective and decided to put it behind and make a fresh start on Monday.
-I decided that I would work extra hard that week and prove to myself that I was a great assistant.
-My boss, at the end of the week, joked that I should make mistakes more often.
-I was like a machine – everything that I had been putting off was sorted.
+First, this happened on a Friday, so I went out with some supportive friends and got very drunk that night.
+Over the weekend, I put my mistake into a little more perspective and decided to put it behind me and make a fresh start on Monday.
+I decided to work extra hard that week and prove I was a great assistant.
+At the end of the week, my boss joked that I should make mistakes more often.
+I was like a machine – everything I had been putting off was sorted.
 My Executives didn’t know what hit them!
 I also made a few changes to my work procedures.
-I relied too heavily on spreadsheets, so instead, I made sure I converted all relevant emails into reminders and tasks to check I had actioned them at the end of each day.
+I relied too heavily on spreadsheets, so instead, I converted all relevant emails into reminders and tasks to check I had actioned them at the end of each day.

 By the following Friday, I had almost forgotten the entire incident.
-I did, however, spend the rest of my time at the organisation avoiding that Executive.
+However, I spent most of my time at the organisation avoiding that Executive.
 I also got a lovely reminder of my mistake at my leaving party – a rugby shirt!